Animating Bitmoji 3D

 Drag and drop the .fbx or .glb files with animation into the

 Create a new scene object, and add Bitmoji 3D component to it.
-Set
+If your animation uses Mixamo like rig, toggle the

 Add Animation Player component to the same scene object